by Dr. Lawrence Wilson

 Diabetes often has other symptoms or conditions with it.
 Many of those with diabetes enjoy sweets, alcohol, and coffee or other caffeinated drinks.
 This makes the condition much worse by causing some dehydration.

 Many, though not all those with diabetes, overeat on carbohydrates and many have metabolic syndrome, sometimes also called syndrome X. This is characterized by overweight, often extra fat in the belly area, and sometimes the blood pressure is elevated, and the lipids such as cholesterol and triglycerides are also elevated.
-This is always a diet-related situation and not difficult to correct with a nutritional balancing program.
+This is always a diet-related situation and not difficult to correct with a development program.
 For more on this topic, please read Diabetes on this website.